Access Hotline will provide resources for describing & improving access in venues, with sample language, translations, & more.

 EXAMPLES

-Some venues providing access info on their websites include:
+Some venues providing access info include:

 - Amant: "Our entry at 315 Maujer Street is step-free and suitable for wheelchair users.
 Our galleries, outdoor lot, bookstore, and restroom facilities are also wheelchair accessible.
 ASL interpretation for events at Amant is available on request.
 We require two weeks’ notice to confirm an interpreter.
 For further information about accessibility at Amant, or for booking an interpreter, please email us."